Xainey/xainey.github.io/_posts/2017-01-04-powershell-module-pipeline.md

 ## Introduction

-PowerShell has been surprisingly fun and straightforward language to learn.
+PowerShell has been a surprisingly fun and straightforward language to learn.
 That being said, it has also greatly evolved since the earlier versions.
 As I first started learning the language, I followed advice and examples from some of the earliest posts on *Hey, Scripting Guy!*, *StackOverflow* and other *TechNet* boards.
 As a newfound chef in the PowerShell kitchen, I was cooking up spaghetti code by the truckload.